 These delicious and simple Ale Bread Rolls are made with English Ale and a mix of wholemeal and white flour.
 Seriously tasty!

-When I knew I was going to be leaving work, I pictured myself making fresh bread every day in my spotless house, and then following this up with some recipe development, laid-back food photography and writing - all whilst maturely sipping on espressos and congratulating myself on my gastronomic inventions.
+When I left my old job and started working on this website, I pictured myself making fresh bread every day in my spotless house, and then following this up with some recipe development, laid-back food photography and writing - all whilst maturely sipping on espressos and congratulating myself on my gastronomic inventions.

 Sooooo here's a picture of a cheese sandwich.

 Ok, it may not knock Heston's socks off, but it is actually a really really good cheese sandwich.
 It's all the tastier for being served up on these homemade ale bread rolls that I got from Paul Hollwood's 'How to bake' book.

 Full recipe with detailed steps in the recipe card at the end of this post.

 - First we mix flour (bread flour and wholemeal), salt and yeast in a bowl, along with softened butter and the ale.
 We mix it all together until we have a soft dough.